332,000 coverage views : creating national traction for a STEM competition

-Jess and Leigh-Ann’s passion for our Healthy Young Minds project was contagious – so much so they got coverage by the BBC and Bristol TV in no time.
-They’ve supported us the whole way through and have always been the first to suggest ways we could maximise the impact of the work we’re doing.
+Jess and Leigh-Ann’s passion for our Healthy Young Minds project was contagious – so much so that they managed to secure us coverage by the BBC and Bristol TV in no time.
+They’ve supported us the whole way through and have always been the first to suggest ways to maximise the impact of the work we’re doing.

 In a nutshell

-Create Health, the Bristol-based creative healthcare agency, was on a mission to brighten up isolation and inspire children across the nation through a digital STEM competition: Healthy Young Minds.
-The competition had run the previous year in partnership with a local school in Bristol, but Create needed to take it online through lockdown and promote it as a helpful, fun resource for parents and teachers home educating their children through the coronavirus lockdown.
+Create Health, the Bristol-based creative healthcare agency, was on a mission to combat isolation and inspire children with their digital STEM competition: Healthy Young Minds.
+The science, technology, engineering and maths contest had run the previous year in partnership with a local school in Bristol, but this year Create wanted to take it online to provide teachers and home-educators with a fun resource during the coronavirus lockdown.

 What we did

-- We crafted and pitched a compelling press release across a wide range of relevant publications.
+- We crafted and pitched a compelling press release.

-- Titles included a range of local and national consumer, children’s and education media and we tailored our pitch accordingly.
+- We contacted a range of local and national consumer, children’s and education media, always tailoring our pitch accordingly.

-- We ensured coverage was being shared frequently across a variety of social media accounts and channels.
+- We ensured coverage was frequently shared across a variety of social media accounts and channels.

-- We reached out to the BBC and Bristol TV to secure Create Health a TV interview that would also be shared online across a range of social channels.
+- We reached out to the BBC and Bristol TV and secured Create Health a TV interview,

 - Almost 1,000 entry downloads.

-- Coverage that was shared almost 500 times across social channels.
+- Coverage shared 500 times across social channels.

 - 168,000 TV interview views.

-- We secured coverage in a range of press such as BBC West, Bristol TV, Live, Visit Bristol, Bath & Wiltshire Parent; Entirely South West.
+- The campaign was covered by BBC West, Bristol TV, Live, Visit Bristol, Bath & Wiltshire Parent, Entirely South West and more.